 The tax stuff seems weird...

-- In Canada you need to collect and remit sales tax on services.
+- In Canada you need to collect and remit sales tax on services, which includes freelance design work.
 In the States, you don't.

 - 2017 was the first year of my working south of the border, so I wasn't paying quarterly installments.
 This is why "tax remitted" being $0 at end of year.